karixtech/karix-python/docs/MessageApi.md

 # **send_message**
 > InlineResponse202 send_message(api_version=api_version, message=message)

-Send a message to a list of phone numbers
+Send a message to a list of destinations

 Send a message to a list of destinations.   - A successful `202` response means that a message record has been created in Karix.
-It does not mean that each message was successfully `queued`, `sent` or `delivered`.   - To know the status of the message check the parameter `status` of the message record.   - Message records might be created with a `failed` state due issues with Karix or     validation issues.
-Please check `error` to know the reason of the failure.
+It does not mean that each message was successfully `queued`, `sent` or `delivered`.   - To know the status of the message check the parameter `status` of the message record.   - Message records might be created with a `failed` state due issues with Karix platform or     validation issues.
+Please check `error_code` to know the reason of the failure.
 No balance is deducted and `total_cost` is always zero for such cases.   - Message records might be updated to state `undelivered`.
 This is due to carrier/operator     related issues.
-Please check `error` to know the reason of the failure.
+Please check `error_code` to know the reason of the failure.
 Balance is still deducted for such cases.   - Since this is a bulk API the response structure follows the List Response format     rather than the Single Response format.   - Once queued, the messages for your account are dequeued and processed at a     rate set for your account (defaults to 5 messages per second).
-Contact [sales](support@karix.io) to get your rate limit increased.   - For fair usage, there is no rate limiting for queueing messages using this     API.
+Contact [sales](mailto:support@karix.io) to get your rate limit increased.   - For fair usage, there is no rate limiting for queueing messages using this     API.
 Dequeue rate would still be applicable as stated.

 ### Example
 ```python